brianberns/ConUom/README.md

 // Output: 8 square yards = 6.68901888 square meters
 ```
 ## Using standard units
-Instead of defining our own units from scratch, we can download and use units defined in the [Frink](https://frinklang.org/frinkdata/units.txt) language:
+Instead of defining our own units from scratch, we can download a large collection of standardized units maintained by [Frink](https://frinklang.org/frinkdata/units.txt):
 ```csharp
 using var client = new WebClient();
 var str = client.DownloadString("https://frinklang.org/frinkdata/units.txt");